-'Future of the presidency' at stake as Trump impeachment hearings kick off
+Trump prioritised Biden investigation over Ukraine aid, witness tells impeachment probe

 That would lead to a trial in the Senate on whether to convict Trump of those charges and remove him from office.
 Republicans control the Senate and have shown little support for Trump’s removal.

+Asked about the impeachment proceedings, Trump, at a Oval Office meeting with visiting Turkish President Tayyip Erdogan, told reporters he was “too busy to watch” and again called it a “a witch hunt, a hoax.”

-Nunes accused the Democrats of conducting a “carefully orchestrated smear campaign” and of using the hearings as a “televised theatrical performance.”
+Nunes accused the Democrats of conducting a “carefully orchestrated smear campaign” using “a horrifically one-sided process” and accused “Democrats, the corrupt media and partisan bureaucrats” of trying to overturn the results of the 2016 election won by Trump.

-He hewed to the Republican strategy of arguing that Trump did nothing wrong or impeachable when he asked Ukraine’s new president to investigate prominent Democrat Joe Biden, a former U.S. vice president and key 2020 re-election rival.
+He hewed to the Republican strategy of arguing that Trump did nothing wrong or impeachable when he asked Ukraine’s new president to investigate Biden.

 “It’s nothing more than an impeachment process in search of a crime,” Nunes said.